Geodesic Calculus on Implicitly Defined Latent Manifolds: Method details

-\subsection{Metric and distance approximation}
+\subsection{Metric and Distance Approximation}

-We further discuss choices of the Riemannian metric and the corresponding functionals $\W$ to be used in our discrete geodesic calculus framework described in \cref{sec:geocalculus}. \begin{itemize}[topsep=0pt,itemsep=1pt,partopsep=1pt,parsep=1pt,label=$\circ$,leftmargin=7mm] \item The simplest choice for a metric on the latent manifold $\lmanifold$ (though not particularly suitable for many applications) is the Euclidean inner product $\metric_\lpt(v,w) = v\cdot w$ inherited from the ambient space $\R^l$.
+We further discuss choices of the Riemannian metric and the corresponding functionals $\W$ to be used in our discrete geodesic calculus framework described in \cref{sec:geocalculus}. \begin{itemize} \item The simplest choice for a metric on the latent manifold $\lmanifold$ (though not particularly suitable for many applications) is the Euclidean inner product $\metric_\lpt(v,w) = v\cdot w$ inherited from the ambient space $\R^l$.
 In this case,

 is the obvious choice fulfilling the requirements on $\W$.
 Physically, this choice corresponds to the energy of a single Hookean spring.

 \item If the data manifold $\manifold$ is embedded in $\R^n$ and equipped with the inherited Euclidean inner product, tangent vectors $v\in T_\lpt \lmanifold \subset \R^l$ correspond by the chain rule to embedded tangent vectors $D\psi(\lpt) v\in \R^n$ after decoding.
 Hence the \emph{pullback metric} (which gives tangent vectors to $\lmanifold$ the same length as their counterparts on $\manifold$) is given by $\metric_\lpt(v,w) = D\psi(\lpt) v\cdot D\psi(\lpt) w$.
 In this case, the squared Euclidean distance between the decoded points